-The scheme will not invest in following securities:
+The scheme will not invest in the following securities:

 Sr. No. Securities

 1. Fund of Funds scheme.

 2. Credit Default Swaps.

-3. Credit enhancement and structured obligations.

-The cumulative gross exposure through equity, debt, money market instruments, units of mutual fund schemes, securitised debt, units issued by REITs and InvITs, equity derivatives, fixed income derivatives, Foreign securities/ Overseas ETFs, repo transactions in corporate debt securities and such other securities/assets as may be permitted by the Board from time to time should not exceed 100% of the net assets of the scheme in accordance with SEBI Master Circular for Mutual Funds dated June 27, 2024.
+The cumulative gross exposure through equity, debt, money market instruments, units of mutual fund schemes, securitised debt, special features instruments, Credit enhancement and structured obligations, Non-convertible Preference shares, units issued by REITs and InvITs, equity derivatives, fixed income derivatives, Foreign securities/ Overseas ETFs, repo transactions in corporate debt securities and such other securities/assets as may be permitted by the Board from time to time should not exceed 100% of the net assets of the scheme in accordance with SEBI Master Circular for Mutual Funds dated June 27, 2024.
 (Consolidated Std.
 Obs.
 17)

-Pursuant to SEBI Master Circular for Mutual Funds dated June 27, 2024, the Scheme may deploy NFO proceeds in Triparty repo on Government securities or treasury bills (TREPS) before the closure of NFO period.
-However, the AMC shall not charge any investment management and advisory fees on funds deployed in TREPS during the NFO period
+Pursuant to the SEBI Master Circular for Mutual Funds dated June 27, 2024, the Scheme may deploy NFO proceeds in Triparty repo on Government securities or treasury bills (TREPS) before the closure of NFO period.
+However, the AMC shall not charge any investment management and advisory fees on funds deployed in TREPS during the NFO period.